 Suicide is the act of intentionally causing one’s death.
 One may take this extreme step in order to escape the unbearable suffering.
-Cause of suffering could be an underlying mental illness, loss of a loved one, or a job, divorce, a dire medical condition, or a lack of social support.
+The cause of suffering could be an underlying mental illness, loss of a loved one, or a job, divorce, a dire medical condition, or a lack of social support.

 About 800,000 people die by suicide worldwide every year, of these 135,000 (17%) are residents of India, a nation with 17.5% of the world population.